-Here at Nefouse & Associates we still provide individual and family health insurance policies.
-We were one of the pioneers in Indiana for providing health insurance coverage under the affordable care act
+Here at Nefouse & Associates, an Indiana Health Insurance Agency, we still provide individual and family health insurance policies.
+We were one of the first pioneers in Indiana for providing health insurance coverage under the Affordable Care Act.

-The individual health insurance market has changed a great deal under the affordable care act also known as “Obama Care.”
-When the ACA was first passed there was a great deal of health insurance companies offering individual policies, most of those companies have exited the individual market.
+The individual health insurance market has changed a great deal under the Affordable Care Act also known as “Obama Care.”
+When the ACA was first passed there were a great deal of health insurance companies offering individual policies, and most of those companies have exited the individual market.

-Before the ACA was passed, Individual health insurance required medical underwriting.
+Before the ACA was passed, individual health insurance required medical underwriting.
 Medical underwriting would determine if a policy would be issued based on current and past health history.
-With the ACA individual health insurance companies are prohibited from underwriting and now are required to issue all policies which is call guaranteed Issue.
-Guaranteed Issue is one of the most critical aspects of ACA.
+With the ACA individual health insurance companies are prohibited from underwriting and now are required to issue all policies which is called guaranteed issue.
+Guaranteed issue is one of the most critical aspects of ACA.

-A popular solution for people that are healthy and do not qualify for assistance on the federal exchange is a short term health insurance policy.
+A popular solution for people who are healthy and do not qualify for assistance on the federal exchange is a short-term health insurance policy.
 These policies are not considered credible health insurance under the ACA because they require underwriting.
 With the under the premiums are typically 60%-70% less than a plan purchased through the exchange.
 A short-term policy does carry considerable risk as it will not cover any pre-existing conditions.
-Most Insurance companies that offer short term will all use a technique called post underwriting.
+Most insurance companies that offer short term will all use a technique called post underwriting.
 When a claim is submitted, the insurance company will request medical records before paying the claim.

-In most situations, short term policies have a six-month term and then they expire, requiring the insured to apply for a new policy.
-If the member incurred a diagnose during that six-month term, then they could be denied coverage and uninsurable.
-There are a few insurance companies that will offer 4 x 3 short term policy, where there are four their month short term policies that are issued based off one application.
+In most situations, short-term policies have a six-month term and then they expire, requiring the insured to apply for a new policy.
+If the member incurred a diagnosis during that six-month term, then they could be denied coverage and uninsurable.
+There are a few insurance companies that will offer 4 x 3 short-term policies, whereas there are four their month short-term policies that are issued based on one application.

 When someone retires before they are Medicare eligible, health insurance should be addressed prior to making that decision.
 The cost of the individual policy is based on age and plan design.
 The cost for people that are in their late 50’s and early 60’s can be significant.
-It’s important to determine if an early retire will be eligible for the advanced tax credit through the market place.
-If you qualify then the health insurance premium can be affordable, if you do not qualify for the tax credit, you may be better off taking cobra for 18 months if that is an option.
-The time of year you retire is also significant because if you or your spouse has already met your deductible and out of pocket max, you may want to delay purchasing the individual policy until open enrollment.
+It’s important to determine if an early retiree will be eligible for the advanced tax credit through the marketplace.
+If you qualify then the health insurance premium can be affordable, if you do not qualify for the tax credit, you may be better off taking Cobra for 18 months if that is an option.
+The time of year you retire is also significant because if you or your spouse has already met your deductible and out-of-pocket max, you may want to delay purchasing the individual policy until open enrollment.

 A qualifying life event will allow the purchase of an individual health insurance policy outside of open enrollment.
-A few examples of QLE would be the involuntary loss of prior health insurance coverage, and you move to a new state, you get married, you are denied Medicaid or children’s health insurance coverage.
+A few examples of QLE would be the involuntary loss of prior health insurance coverage, moving to a new state, getting married, and being denied Medicaid or children’s health insurance coverage.
 Depending on the qualifying event, you may have less than 60 days to apply for coverage.

 Deductibles under the ACA have continued to rise as permitted by the law.
 Very few companies offer a deductible lower than $1,000, and most plans have $5,000-$6,000 deductibles.
 The high deductible reflects the rising cost of healthcare, and it appears they will continue to rise.

-The out of pocket maximum is the most an insured will pay out of pocket in one year in the network.
-The current max out of pocket maximum for an individual is $7,900 and for a family is $15,800.
-There are plan designs that have lower out of pockets, but it is rare to see anything less than $6,500 for a single.
+The out-of-pocket maximum is the most an insured will pay out of pocket in one year in the network.
+The current out-of-pocket maximum for an individual is $7,900 and for a family is $15,800.
+There are plan designs that have lower out-of-pocket costs, but it is rare to see anything less than $6,500 for a single.

 Prior to the ACA, the PPO network was the most common for Individual insurance policies.
-In today’s market, EPO’s & HMO are the types of networks the insurance individual insurance companies use.
+In today’s market, EPOs and HMOs are the types of networks the insurance individual insurance companies use.
 It’s essential to research the network to determine if all your current doctors are in the network.

-We do provide insurance to seniors that have turned 65.
+We do provide insurance to seniors who have turned 65.
 This segment of personal health insurance can be confusing and overwhelming.
-Here at Nefouse & Associates, we offer the solution so you will not be an inconvenience when it comes to health care.
+Here at Nefouse & Associates, we offer the solution so you will not be inconvenienced when it comes to health care.